-Signatures Title Date

-/s/ JOHN W. CASELLA President and Director (Principal Executive Officer) February 11, 2003

-John W. Casella - Officer)

-/s/ RICHARD A. NORRIS Vice President and Treasurer (Principal Financial and Accounting Officer) February 11, 2003

-Richard A. Norris and Accounting Officer)
+President and Director (Principal Executive Officer) April 16, 2003 John W. Casella Vice President and Treasurer (Principal Financial and April 16, 2003 Richard A. Norris Accounting Officer)

-/s/ JAMES W. BOHLIG

-James W. Bohlig Vice President and Director February 11, 2003

-/s/ DOUGLAS R. CASELLA

-Douglas R. Casella Vice President and Director February 11, 2003
+Douglas R. Casella Vice President and Director April 16, 2003

-II-43
+By: /s/ JOHN W. CASELLA

+John W. Casella Attorney-in-Fact

+II-44

-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Rutland, State of Vermont, on this 11th day of February, 2003.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Amendment No. 1 to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Rutland, State of Vermont, on this 16th day of April, 2003.